Do you want to know a little secret?

 For example, let’s say one company wants a full-stack developer who knows Kafka.
 If you are a full-stack dev, this is not an invitation for you to go and learn Kafka (that would actually be bad advice).

 Another example.
-In 2023, most frontend developers for example besides having Senior level skills in the frontend are also required to contribute across the full stack.
+Right now, most frontend developers for example besides having Senior level skills in the frontend are also required to contribute across the full stack.
 That will take months and we are looking for the 80% remember.

 If what you want is to find that developer job fast, you will want to discard any skills that take more than a few days to master.